 It is less expensive to get l-serine as a bulk powder, and it doesn’t have a terrible taste.
 You could easily dissolve it into a drink or smoothie.

 There are lots of brand options for NAC in capsules.
-It is less expensive as a bulk powder, but there is a sulfur-like after taste that I find hard to hide in a drink or food.
+NAC is less expensive as bulk powder, but there is a sulfur-like aftertaste that I find hard to hide in a drink or food.
 Everyone is different in how they taste things, so you may not find it as offensive as I do.

 I would love to see further clinical trials on this combination of supplements for Alzheimer’s.